Get two new free healthy recipes each week. Sign Up

 Who doesn’t love carrot cake?

-But while traditional carrot cake may seem healthy (it’s made with a vegetable!), it is secretly full of so much sugar, fat, and empty calories that you might as well be eating a Snickers bar.
+But while carrot cake may seem healthy because it is made with a vegetable, traditional carrot cake is actually full of so much added sugar that you might as well be eating a Snickers bar.

-These super soft and moist carrot cake cupcakes offer you the best of both worlds—decadent enough for dessert, yet healthy enough that you can eat them for breakfast if you so desire.
+They taste decadent enough for dessert yet are so healthy that you can even eat them for breakfast if you so desire.

 How To Make Carrot Cake Cupcakes